moolen/slimVC-documentation/controllers.md

 # Controller

 How you implement the Controller is up to you.
 This is a demonstration of how it could be implemented.
-The constructor always gets 2 arguments:
+The constructor gets 2 arguments:

-- 1. SlimVC Singleton instance
+- 1. SlimVC Singleton instance__here__
 - 2. $params array containing optional route parameter

-with the $App instance you can render a view with:
-`$App->render('path/to/view.ext', array('inject' => 'this variable into view'))`
+The Callback or constructor recieves 2 Arguments: `$App` & `$params`.
+First is a instance of the SlimVC Singleton__here__, second are the optional routing parameters.
+For example, if you create a explicit route `/foo/:param1/:param2` and `/foo/bar/baz` is requested $params would be `array('bar', 'baz')`.

+This is a example of a implementation

 ```PHP
 namespace App\Controllers;